 The Airedale Terrier is the largest of all terrier breeds.
-So, if you love big dogs, and you love terriers, it’s bound to be a match made in heaven, right?
+So, if you love big dogs and you love terriers, it’s bound to be a match made in heaven, right?
 Probably!
 But this canine chappy has a few naughty nuances that might not make him the best match for you and your family.

 Airdale Terriers are large dogs with plenty of energy.
-They also have very strong prey drive that takes many owners, and squirrels (!), by surprise.
+They also have a very strong prey drive that takes many owners, and squirrels (!), by surprise.
 But, for the right family, they can make excellent family companions, and make great watchdogs.

-In this guide, you’ll learn everything about the Airedale’s friendly and fun personality, to his sometimes tricky grooming schedule.
+In this guide, you’ll learn everything about the Airedale’s friendly and fun personality to his sometimes tricky grooming schedule.
 You’ll also learn about this breed’s nutritional needs, health concerns, and what kind of family he is best suited for.
 Ready to find out if the Airedale Terrier is your canine soulmate?
 Let’s get started.

 The Airedale Terrier’s history began in the mid-1800s in the Aire Valley, England.
 Which sits less than 100 miles below the Scottish border.
 Northern England is a tough terrain and was popular with mill workers and other working-class men.
 They needed a strong, versatile pup to work on the farms to specialize in hunting ducks for dinner and rats to control vermin levels.

 The working men manufactured the Airedale by mixing the Otterhound with the now-extinct English Black and Tan Terrier.
 It is also believed that the Irish Terrier and the Bedlington Terrier also played a part in this wonderful canine concoction.
 The Airedale quickly proved himself to be a fantastic all-round farmhand.
 For this reason, he has earned the nickname the ‘King of Terriers’, despite being a creation of working-class men rather than royalty.